Ganesh57803/Disease_prediction/README.md

 # Disease Prediction System Using Flask and Decision Tree Classifier

 This is a web application that predicts diseases based on user-selected symptoms.
 It leverages machine learning, specifically a **Decision Tree Classifier**, trained on a labeled dataset of symptoms and diseases.
+This system also provides remedies for the predicted disease.

 ---